GhanaWeb unveils Election Desk to bring you all sides of the election story

 Source: www.ghanaweb.com

-Ghana’s first and most popular news portal, GhanaWeb has unveiled its latest addition to its programming, Election Desk ahead of the December 2020 general elections.
+Ghana’s first and most popular news portal, GhanaWeb has unveiled its latest addition to its programming - GhanaWeb Election Desk - ahead of the December 2020 general elections.

-The captivating and informative programme will showcase interviews and sound bites from some of the nation’s political actors, opinion leaders, showbiz personalities among others ahead of the general and parliamentary elections.
+The captivating and informative programme will showcase interviews and projections from some of the nation’s political actors, opinion leaders, showbiz personalities among others ahead of the general elections.

 The programme will also project the expectations and will of the electorate.